2022 Rafael Nadal tennis season: Indian Wells Masters

 Nadal reached the final for a fifth time after beating Sebastian Korda, Daniel Evans, Reilly Opelka, Nick Kyrgios and compatriot Carlos Alcaraz.
 He then lost in the final to Taylor Fritz, ending his 20 match winning streak, which marks his career-best start to a season.

 Clay court season

 Nadal missed the Monte Carlo Masters and the Barcelona Open citing a rib injury sustained in the Indian Wells final.
-It was the first time in his career that he was forced to miss Monte Carlo and Barcelona where he has won 11 and 12 titles respectively.
+It was the first time since 2004 that he was forced to miss Monte Carlo and Barcelona where he has won 11 and 12 titles respectively.

 Madrid Open

 Nadal returned to play in Madrid.
 In his first match he beat Miomir Kecmanović, then saved 4 match points to beat David Goffin to reach the quarterfinals, where he was defeated by eventual champion Carlos Alcaraz in three sets.

 Italian Open

 Nadal returned to Rome as the defending champion, and defeated John Isner in straight sets in the second round.
 Nadal faced physical pain during his third round encounter with Denis Shapovalov due to his prevailing chronic foot injury, and lost in three sets.